zyrakq/docker-stack-collection/README.md

 - **Elasticsearch** - Search and analytics engine for logs and metrics
 - **Kibana** - Data visualization and exploration for Elasticsearch
+- **OpenObserve** - Cloud-native observability platform for logs, metrics, and traces with unified interface

 ### 🔒 Network Privacy (`network-privacy/`)